Updated: Nov 15, 2022

-Since 2020, most of us have spent significantly more time at home than we ever anticipated.
+Since 2020, most of us have spent significantly more time at home than anticipated.
 Day in, day out - same bedroom, living room, kitchen, and everything else.
 After a while, it can all start to feel a little stale.
 Hitting the refresh button doesn’t have to mean moving to a whole new home, however.
-In fact, it doesn’t even mean a major renovation.
+In fact, it doesn’t even mean a significant renovation.

 1. Book Smart

 Our first décor idea may not involve buying new furniture at all, depending on what you already have.
 Creating a reading nook might be as easy as moving chairs or a couch from your current set-up into a corner angle that supports a private escape.

 If you don’t currently have a set-up that supports that, we recommend a Plush texture (even a bean bag or the suitable pillows will do) and a small side table - that’s it!
 By carving out a simple space in the room just for reading, you’ll add loads of dimension that may not look dramatic but will undoubtedly deliver drama, especially when you’re gasping over that next page-turner.

 To expand on the last idea more broadly, you can reset your entire space anytime by switching up your furniture arrangement.
 Move your dining area next to the window or the television to the opposite wall - whatever configuration you’re dreaming up, simply try it out.
 Rearranging furniture is a fast and easy way to transform any room into a new room; no new purchases are required (except dinner for whoever’s helping you push and lift).

 Before we move on to any ideas requiring new purchases, it’s important to note that whatever you buy doesn’t have to cost an arm and a leg.
 Skip the fancy retail stores and opt instead for savvy online shortcuts that never sacrifice quality for thrift.